 - Heat olive oil to medium in a large Dutch oven.

 - Add onions, carrots and celery to the pan.
-Saute for about 15 minutes or until veggies start to brown and are wilted while occasionally stirring.
+Reduce heat to low and cook for about 10 minutes or until veggies soften while occasionally stirring.

-- Let the mirepoix cool and place into one cup servings in freezer bags.
-Lay bags flat in the freezer.
+- Let the mirepoix cool and divide into 4 freezer bags.
+Label each bag.
+Lay bags flat in the freezer and use as needed.